googleforgames/global-multiplayer-demo/README.md

 $ gcloud builds submit --config=cloudbuild.yaml --substitutions=_RELEASE_NAME=rel-1
 ```

+You can monitor the status of the deployment through the Cloud Logging URL returned by the `gcloud builds` command as well as the Kubernetes Engine/Worloads panel in the GCP Console.
+Once the Worloads have been marked as OK, you can proceed to apply the Allocation Endpoint Patch.

 #### Allocation Endpoint Patch
 After the Agones install has completed and the GKE Workloads show complete, run the Allocation Endpoint Patch Cloud Deploy to apply the appropriate endpoint patches to each cluster: